To,

 2. In respect of its Inventories :

-(b) Company has not been sanctioned any working capital facility from banks or financial institutions at any point of time during the year and hence the clauses 3(ii) (b) of the Companies (Auditor?s Report) Order,2020 ("the Order") is not applicable to the company.
+(b) Company has not been sanctioned any working capital facility from banks or financial institutions in excess of Rs.
+5 Crore rupees, in aggregate from Banks on the basis of security of current assets at any point of time during the year and therefore the clauses 3(ii) (b) of the Order is not applicable to the company.

 3. In respect of Loans and Advances granted during the year:

-The division has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties during the year.
-Accordingly, the clauses 3(iii) (a) to (f) of the Order are not applicable to the company.
+The company has not made any investments in, provided any guarantee or security or granted any loans or advances in the nature of loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or any other parties covered in the register maintained under section 189 of the Companies Act, 2013 and therefore, the Clauses 3(iii) (a) to (f) of the Order are not applicable to the company.

-The Company has complied with the provisions of Section 185 & 186 of the Act, with to respect of loan given, investments made and guarantee and securities given.
+The Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of loans granted, investments made and guarantees and securities provided, as applicable.

 5. In respect of Deposits: